dougy147/scitopdf/README.md

 # scitopdf

-`scitopdf` automatically downloads articles from Sci-Hub, given a title (and/or authors names, year of publication, journal, DOI, etc.) or an http address to a default repertory (`$HOME/downloads/scihub`).
+`scitopdf` automatically downloads articles from Sci-Hub, given a title (and/or authors names, year of publication, journal, DOI, or http address) to a default repertory (`$HOME/downloads/scihub`).

 The interest of `scitopdf` is :
 - it automatically locates Sci-Hub's website (via sci-hub.now.sh)
 - it is not as rigid on orthograph and syntax as Sci-Hub's search engine (because it leverages crossref.org's one)
 - it automatically downloads and opens the article
 - it can download multiple documents from a list of references
 	* If you have a list of articles (say you pasted a bibliography in a .txt file), `scitopdf` can process each line and download each reference with the option `-l` (or `--list`).
-For example : `scitopdf --list list_of_references.txt`.

 ## Installation